The coronavirus pandemic has disrupted life in Cayuga County in almost every conceivable way.

 Businesses have closed, services have been suspended and the confines of our homes have become all too familiar.

 Along with that disruption, however, there have also been acts of kindness.
-Community organizations have gone out of their way to help the people most vulnerable to the pandemic and its many ripple effects.
+Community organizations have gone out of their way to help the people most vulnerable to the pandemic and its ripple effects.
 Employees of Community Action Programs Cayuga/Seneca stepped up to unload a 10,000-pound delivery of supplies for local food pantries when inmates from the Cayuga County Jail were unavailable.
 Auburn Police Local 195 is purchasing $50 gift cards for each of its members — $2,600 total — to small businesses of their choosing.
-And businesses themselves are paying it forward, too, such as Cosentino's Florist sending local health care providers bouquets of flowers that would otherwise have gone to waste, and BB's Pizza giving away rolls of toilet paper with its pies.
+And businesses themselves are paying it forward, too, such as Cosentino's Florist sending local health care providers bouquets that would have otherwise gone to waste, and BB's Pizza giving away toilet paper, now a scarcity, with its pies.

 Then there are the individuals who have lent a hand.